 Application and Review

-- Upon receipt of the FAFSA data, the completed GUSOM Application for Financial Aid and all required supporting documents (please refer to the instructions attached to the Application for Financial Aid), the Office of Medical Student Financial Services (MSFS) will review your information and determine your eligibility for financial aid;
+- Upon receipt of the FAFSA data, the completed GUSOM Application for Financial Aid and all required supporting documents (please refer to the instructions attached to the aid application), the Office of Medical Student Financial Services will review your information and determine your eligibility for financial aid;

 - Students who apply for institutional aid are reviewed for these funds before our office awards other types of financial aid;